vishipayyallore/speaker-series-2023/dotnet-6-on-aws/Fargate_ECS_S3/README.md

-# .NET 7 on AWS - Creating Docker Images, Deploying to ECS using Fargate
+# .NET 7 on AWS - MS SQL Server 2022 on AWS ECS using Fargate

 ## Date Time: 29-Mar-2023 at 09:00 AM IST